casanet/casanet-server/backend/README.md

 set `PHYSICAL_ADDRESS` env var to specify the physical (aka MAC) address to use. if not set, the address will be the first real machine address.

-#### Two factor authentication (MFA)
+#### Two factor authentication (2FA)

-To Allows MFA protection the server needs access to the email account to send the code to user email before login is done.
+To Allows 2FA protection the server needs access to the email account to send the code to user email before login is done.

 Let's take for example how to configure a Gmail account: (Of course, it will work for any other SMTP services).